cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P1: "Yeah, I order it because that's kind of like the when I'm developing the significance of what what I'm interacting with the most, it's probably in that order."
     - P2: "I see the performance data as the most important piece of the ensemble data, just because most of the work that I do is on the performance side."
+    - P3: "And personally, I've worked mainl-b jy with metadata table.
+So that's why it took precedence compared to the statistics table.
+So I'm guessing if somebody from my team has worked on the statistics table, more would probably introduce the performance data, and then how the aggregate statistics table is connected to that"

   #### What leads to insight
     - P2: "I think, you know, with what we're kind of working towards on the project, performance data kind of provides insights into your data.
 More, so I think then possibly metadata does because you can, you know, perform correlations, perform time series analysis and things like that.
 So you can kind of get a much better insight, in my opinion, using the performance data rather than the metadata."